 Everyone is struggling with increasing productivity, reducing procrastination, and overall improving themselves both in their professional and personal life.
 Certain daily habits can help us tap into the productive, undisrupted state of mind that we’re so desperately seeking to achieve.

 Sitting at the same spot in the morning, enjoying our usual cup of coffee at the same hours, or other small habits like these contribute to increased efficiency.
 How do I know?
-Daily Rituals explains how geniuses and successful people have developed certain minuscule habits in their daily routines that helped them achieve greatness.
+Daily Rituals by Mason Currey explains how geniuses and successful people have developed certain minuscule habits in their daily routines that helped them achieve greatness.

 This is not something humanity discovered recently, as history shows.
 Psychologists and researchers have tried to wrap their heads around ways to trick the mind into being more focused and centered for a long time now.
 Luckily, they did discover some pretty interesting habits and practices that can help us do so.